Skip to main content

 How To Register in New Jersey

 There are two ways to register to vote in New Jersey.
-Register online or mail a voter registration paper application to your County Commissioner of Registration or Superintendent of Elections
+You can either register online or complete a voter registration paper application and mail it to your County Commissioner of Registration or Superintendent of Elections.

 You must register to vote at least 21 days before Election Day in New Jersey.

-The New Jersey Division of Elections website has an online tool for checking your voter registration status.
+The New Jersey Division of Elections offers an online tool to check your voter registration status.
 Check your registration record by providing your voter information, such as your first and last name and date of birth.

 In-person early voting is available for both the general election and primary elections.
-Early voting allows all registered voters to vote in the upcoming election.
-They can cast their ballots in person during the early voting period using a voting machine.
+Early voting allows all registered voters to cast ballots before an upcoming election.
+Votes are cast in person during the early voting period using a voting machine.
 With this option, voters can vote at a time that best fits their schedule.

 The early voting locations are open: